 The time frame of Chapter II: Double Major stretches from the final years in Clifton Beef’s college career to the present.
 His latest album is to be composed of many EPs, of different styles, that piece together to tell the full story.
 Chapter 2‘s first single “Oh Lord” features local lyricist Carter Jordan and production from Michael Cooper.
 The introspective record was released straight-to-video in November of 2013.
 WIhiphop posted, and eventually Midwest Loud.
 Too Shade of Superior Webbs, a local artist, shot the film in Token Creek.
 The second single “Dear Britney,” was revealed a few months after, followed by a more cooled out “The One That Got A Way”.
 Too Shade did the beat and Cooper mixed it.
 Both songs were written about females that made a lasting impression on him.
 Beef performed the tracks at The Wisco, alongside Pledge Empire Records, on Madison’s East Side.

-The Midwest Renaissance Man reached the pinnacle of his Alcoholism in 2014, after having just got off papers, again, marking the end of a 10-year on-and-off balancing act with school, work, personal and legal matters (Beefo has gone years of his adult life without smoking, drinking or popping pills, though he has never quit caffeine or sugar).
+The Midwest Renaissance Man reached the pinnacle of his “Alcoholism” in 2014, after having just got off papers, again, marking the end of a 10-year on-and-off balancing act with school, work, personal and legal matters (Beefo has gone years of his adult life without smoking, drinking or popping pills, though he has never quit caffeine or sugar).
 He was also involved in a car accident that left him even more immobile.
 His hard drive crashed for the 3rd time.
-He kicked it with a few friends – Chris Hayes, Drew Simmons, Christian Alcorta aka C.A., and Kevin Bailey – for a while, who kept him going.
+It seemed like all was lost.
 Cliff signed up with 3 Staffing Agencies in Madison but none of them found him a job.
 None of them contacted him once after he signed up.